rebuddle/roost/README.md

 I beleive that will be the order is the priority of enjoyment from video games.

+**04/25/2025** - I have put in alot of changes.
+The beginnning progress is alot of fun.
+I'm trying my best to hold back from building out the sprites.
+It is a very time consuming process and it could all change based on a simple decision of making something more fun.

+Changes I decided to implement:
+1. Bigger screen resolution.
+I'm leaning on 1200 x 900 atm.
+This could eventually change, but I find this fun.

+2. I gave the user an attack and added an simple "chase" enemy.
+I need to make the enemy smarter, but its a start.
+It can't even attack yet!!! the enemies have 5 hp so it isn't the easiest super super easy to kill.
+I want to fight to kill not just get it easy.

+3. I changed the score to be on enemy kills.
+I want to change this but for now it makes sense.

+Next steps I really want to counquer is getting an hp system that is visible to the user.
+So that whenever the game is being played it's thrilling.
+Low HP fights are the best.
+Your heart rate is high and the game is exciting.

+# Notes
 ## top-down shooter

 ### player movement